fent/node-miniget/README.md

   ```
   Given encodings will be added to the `Accept-Encoding` header, and the response will be decoded if the server responds with encoded content.

-If `callback` is given, will concatenate the response, and call `callback` with a possible error, the response, and the response body.
-If you'd like a concatenated response, but want to use `await` instead, you can call `miniget(url).text()`.
+If you'd like a concatenated response, use `miniget(url).text()`.

 ```js
 let body = await miniget('http://yourwebsite.com').text();
 ```

-Miniget returns a readable stream if `callback` is not given, errors will then be emitted on the stream.
-Returned stream also contains an `.abort()` method, and can emit the following events.
+Miniget returns a readable stream, errors will then be emitted on the stream.
+Returned stream has additional methods added, and can emit the following events.

+### Stream#abort()

+Aborts the request.

+### Stream#text()

+Returns a promise that resolves to the concatenated contents of the response.

 #### Event: redirect
 * `string` - URL redirected to.